cberube9113/King-Pine/README.md

 - - -

+### Project Assignment 05
+This section contains the updates we made to the project, separated as the individual files.

+1. Implement a functioning sqlite3 database in place of the faux-database we created with the lib files.
+2. Implement our "new feature" - Hashtag searching and ordering.
+3. Other miscellaneous bugfixes and code cleanup.

+#### user.js
+- Fixed a bug that only allowed searching in lower case.

 ### Project Assignment 04
 This section contains the update we made to the project, separated as the individual files.